What Are Autism Programs For Teens?

 Students also attend daily “skill groups” that use music, reflection, discussion, and goal-setting to foster camaraderie and implement skills they learn in our autism programs.

-If you’ve spent any length of time with young men, you know they are equal parts goofy and adventurous!
+If you’ve spent any length of time with teenagers, you know they are equal parts goofy and adventurous!
 New Focus Academy directs teenage energy into wholesome recreational activities like rock climbing, hiking, and cycling.